-->

 THE REVIEW:

-Now to be perfectly honest with you, I did not really mind watching the first 'Ghost Rider' film (click here for review) at all.
-I personally felt that it was a fairly decent comic book adaptation, whose only pitfall was the lack of a decent villain and a mumbled story-line.
+Now, to be perfectly honest with you, I did not really mind watching the first 'Ghost Rider' film (click here for review).
+I personally felt that it was a fairly decent comic book adaptation, whose only pitfall was the lack of a decent villain and a mumbled storyline.
 Though, where 'Ghost Rider - Spirit of Vengeance' is concerned, I felt that it was just like being sick.

 ADVANTAGE: (1) I genuinely liked most of the scenes between Nicolas and Idris, because these two fine actors added some much needed character and pathos into the proceedings, without it feeling like exposition.
 Also, for what he had to play with, I felt that Johnny Whitworth didn't do a bad job of 'hired goon with a twist' either.
 (2) The majority of the special effects in this flick were just great.
 I particularly liked the way 'The Rider' transformed whatever vehicle he was riding into some sort of flaming chariot, and I was looking forward to him going ice-skating sometime during this adventure, ha!
 (3) The intermediate animation segments were really nice to follow, lavishing this film with some artistic and cleverly constructed panache and charm.

 OK, I know that I could go on and on about 'Ghost Rider - Spirit of Vengeance', and explain how it needed some extra jazz to make it into a 'better film'.
 But I don't want to do that, do I?
-I want to give you some film-facts: (1) Unfortunately the pretty-pretty actress, Eva Mendes, turned down the offer to reprise her role on this film.
+I want to give you some film-facts: (1) Unfortunately, the pretty-pretty actress, Eva Mendes, turned down the offer to reprise her role in this film.
 Whereas Peter Fonda would have liked to have returned as Mephistopheles.
 (2) Johnny Whitworth was born on Halloween in 1995.
 (3) Johnny Blaze's motorcycle in this project is the Yamaha VMax.
-Also, 'The Riders' skull was redesigned for this movie.
+Also, 'The Rider's' skull was redesigned for this movie.
 Implying that it is actually on fire.
-(4) Nicolas Cage's father, August, is a literature professor, and the brother of famed 'Godfather' director, Frances Ford Coppola.
-Nick changed his surname early on in his career, so that this association did not hinder his filmic future.
+(4) Nicolas Cage's father, August, is a literature professor and the brother of the famed 'Godfather' director, Frances Ford Coppola.
+Nick changed his surname early in his career so this association would not hinder his filmic future.
 (5) This movie has a website. www.thespiritofvengeance.com.
-(6) Ciarán Hinds is Irish, and is good friends with Liam Neeson too.
-(7) Director, Tim Burton, cast Nick in his doomed Superman project.
-(8) This adventure did not have a critics pre-screening.
+(6) Ciarán Hinds is an Irish man and is good friends with Liam Neeson.
+(7) The director, Tim Burton, cast Nick in his doomed Superman project.
+(8) This adventure did not have a critics' pre-screening.
 (9) Critical reception has been negative for this comic book sequel.
 Rotten Tomatoes gave it a 18% rating based on 97 reviews.

-On the Set of Ghost Rider: Spirit of Vengeance
+Ghost Rider: Spirit of Vengeance - Johnny and his Bike

 Hmmm?
 No comment.
 I feel ill, Bluurrrg!